Modulation and correlations lengths in systems with competing interactions: Large Results

 \subsubsection{$T^*\to T_c$ as the strength of the long range interaction is turned off}

 The results from this section and the next hold for a general system, not just the frustrated ferromagnet.

 The crossover temperature $T^*$ tends to $T_c$ for $Q=0$ as $Q\to0$.
 For a general system, let $G(T,k)$ denote the Fourier space correlation function at temperature $T$.
-By definition, at $T=T_c$ the correlation length is infinity.
+By definition, at $T=T_c$ the correlation length is infinite.
 Thus, $T_c$ is the solution to

 such that $k \in BZ$ (or for continuum renditions, $k\in\mathbb{R}$).

 $T^*$ is the temperature at which the modulation length diverges for the frustrated ferromagnet, or becomes the same as the modulation length of the unfrustrated system at $T_c$ for a general system.
 Thus, $T^*$ is the solution to